-- Senate Bill 486 (Argall, R-Berks) - would allow counties to apply a fee through the Recorder of Deeds office of up to $15 for each deed and mortgage recorded to be used for a demolition program.
+- Senate Bill 486 (Argall, R-Berks) – Would allow counties to apply a fee through the Recorder of Deeds office of up to $15 for each deed and mortgage recorded to be used for a demolition program.
 This legislation would change the Record of Deeds Fee Law to add an additional fee on each deed and mortgage recorded to be used strictly for demolition within that county.
 PAR opposes this bill and was successful in defeating the bill in the House Urban Affairs Committee with over 3,800 Calls to Action sent in less than twenty-four hours.
 The bill has not moved in the House.

 Core Issue: Practice and Professionalism – The Real Estate Licensing and Registration Act (RELRA) governs the practice of real estate licensees in the Commonwealth and serves to protect consumers who work with real estate licensees.
 It is incumbent upon the association to enact laws that enhance the industry, both for its members and for consumers.

-- House Bill 1421 (Helm, R-Dauphin) – would license home inspectors in Pennsylvania.
+- House Bill 1421 (Helm, R-Dauphin) – Would require all home inspectors to be licensed in Pennsylvania.
 Currently, home inspectors are not held to any specific professional standard.
-This means that although the home inspection report is relied upon heavily, if a home inspector failed to report an issue to a homeowner, there is little or no recourse available.
+This means that although the home inspection report is relied upon heavily, if a home inspector fails to report an issue to a homeowner, there is little or no recourse available.
 This legislation will set statewide standards for the profession of home inspecting and standards for the home inspection report.
-License applicants must: Have a high school diploma or equivalent; complete a bureau-approved training program of no less than 120 hours (including 40 in-field training hours); pass a bureau-approved examination; obtain liability insurance of $500,000 per occurrence and deductible of not more than $2,500; pay a fee and not be addicted to drugs or alcohol.
+License applicants must: Have a high school diploma or equivalent, complete a bureau-approved training program, pass a bureau-approved examination, and obtain liability insurance of $500,000 per occurrence and deductible of not more than $2,500.
 Existing practitioners will be grandfathered.
-Biennial renewal requires 16 hours of continuing education.
+Renewal requires 16 hours of continuing education.
 PAR supports this legislation.

 Core Issue: Housing – An estimated 12 million renter and homeowner households across the U.S. pay more than 50 percent of their annual incomes on housing.
 It is vital that the association play a role in helping to ensure that housing of all types is available at all income levels, and that programs are available to help homeowners achieve the dream of homeownership.
 The association must also contribute to the creation of revitalized communities while maintaining private property rights.